nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 3. Introduction

 SoConnect is a **2-in-1 desktop app for managing contacts and tasks**.
-It is originally built to help [NUS](#nus) SoC students stay better connected to their school life, in terms of social connections and school tasks.
+It is originally built to help <a href="#nus">NUS</a> SoC students stay better connected to their school life, in terms of social connections and school tasks.

-SoConnect leverages on the simplicity of Command Line Interface ([CLI](#cli)) to optimize your productivity, while still maintaining user-friendliness through its Graphical User Interface ([GUI](#gui)).
+SoConnect leverages on the simplicity of Command Line Interface (<a href="#cli">CLI</a>) to optimize your productivity, while still maintaining user-friendliness through its Graphical User Interface (<a href="#gui">GUI</a>).
 If you can type fast, SoConnect can get your contact and task management work done faster than even the popular applications such as Microsoft People and To Do!

 Let's look at the overview of our main features.